nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 Confirm from the popup window.

 {{#> callout type='note' }}
-The Legal Hold will be removed for **all the documents displayed on the page**.
+The legal hold will be removed for **all the documents displayed on the page**.
 {{/callout}}

 ## As a User

 {{#> callout type='info' heading='Standard and Compliance mode' }}
-This page describes the user experience depending on the Retention Management add-on mode among [Standard or Compliance]({{page page='index'}}#configuration-modes).
+This page describes the user experience depending on the Retention Management addon mode among [Standard or Compliance]({{page page='index'}}#configuration-modes).
 {{/callout}}

 As a user, you will see some differences on the **View** tab of your documents:

-- There is an info header displaying Retention information or Legal Hold.
+- There is an info header displaying Retention information or legal hold.
-- Some actions can be unavailable due to the nature of a document under retention or legal hold, or due to the functional limitations involved by the Nuxeo Retention Management add-on.
+- Some actions can be unavailable due to the nature of a document under retention or legal hold, or due to the functional limitations involved by the Nuxeo Retention Management addon.

 The following tables describe the availability of document actions:

 - The action is **available** (depending on the user permissions) as for a standard Nuxeo instance,
 - The action is **disabled for records**, meaning the action is disabled only when the document is under retention or legal hold,
-- The action is **disabled on instance**, meaning it's disabled for all documents on the Nuxeo instance, due to some limitations coming from the Nuxeo Management add-on.
+- The action is **disabled on instance**, meaning it's disabled for all documents on the Nuxeo instance, due to some limitations coming from the Nuxeo Management addon.

 ### With Standard mode